Scientific Name: Lumbricus terrestris

 Recent studies have also found that enzymes excreted in the casts act as growth promoters on plants.

-Earthworms usually dwell in the top few centimetres of the soil, but some species will go down nearly 2m.
+Many earthworms dwell in the top few centimetres of the soil, but the larger species will go down nearly 2m.
 They need moisture as they absorb oxygen and give off carbon dioxide through their skin, so they burrow deeper if the soil dries out or freezes.
 However, they will drown in waterlogged soil so the increasing periods of prolonged wet conditions may harm the population - they are forced to the surface and birds exploit these conditions to make easy pickings of them.
 Usually they come to the soil surface at night when temperatures are lower and the humidity is higher - also the birds are not about.
 The small amounts of mucous they leave as they move around acts as a scent trail which guides them back to their burrows; heavy rain washes it away and this is why they can be found on the surface after a shower as they are lost.
 Most soil types are suitable except very acidic conditions, and coarse sand.

 Unfortunately the worm population of Northern Ireland and Co Down in particular, is under great threat at present from the New Zealand Flatworm.
 This interloper feeds exclusively on earthworms and can reduce the numbers to below detectable levels in the right conditions.
 The scent trails mentioned above are used by the flatworms to find the worms.